Skip to main content

 #

-When learning computer science, you will at some point come across the term lambda calculus.1 I remember my first time hearing about it and being utterly confused by what it is and why it works.
-So today I’m going to describe exactly what lambda calculus is and its importance in CS.
+When learning computer science, you will at some point come across the term lambda calculus.1 I remember hearing about it and being utterly confused by what it is and why it works.
+So today, I will describe exactly what lambda calculus is and how important it is in CS.
 Without further ado, let’s get into the nitty-gritty of lambda calculus.

 Background